 1. Pick your roast

 You can cold brew any roast of coffee-but each has its pros and cons.
+We recommend Taste of Home’s BRAND NEW coffee line!
+Get your free sample here.

 The most popular choice for cold brew, these low-acid coffees are mellow and smooth, with rich flavor.
 The drawback?
 They produce more sediment than other roasts, and they may be cloudier.